ChaosLabsInc/chainlink-hardhat-plugin/README.md

 <img width="1784" alt="Screen Shot 2022-02-08 at 8 18 33 PM" src="https://user-images.githubusercontent.com/8246234/153115569-a53a83d1-aabd-4c12-bb8e-5b608e3bff05.png">

+**Paste Config into Hardhat Script**

+Now that our config has been copied it to our keyboard we can copy it into our `hardhat` script.
+You can set the paste as the value of the `config` variable above or paste it directly into the `chainlinkConfig.initChainlinkPriceFeedConfig(ticker, "Mainnet", config)` as the third parameter.

 ### How Do Prices Behave As We Query Next Price?